temporalio/documentation/docs/content/how-to-develop-a-worker-process-in-php.md

   - guide
 ---

-import DetermineHeader from '../components/DetermineHeader.js'

-export const headingText = 'How to start a Worker in PHP'

-<DetermineHeader
-hLevel={props.heading}
-hText={headingText}
-/>

 The [RoadRunner application server](https://roadrunner.dev/) will launch multiple Temporal PHP worker processes based on provided `.rr.yaml` configuration.

 Each Worker might connect to one or multiple Task Queues.